 He is proud to say that BIGGBY is selling tens of thousands of cups of coffee each day, and is building a healthy, awesome, thriving organization .
 Michael has a passion for entrepreneurship and business start-up.
 He is the author of GRIND, believing that entrepreneurship is one of the most powerful ways to add value to any community.

-Rishi Narayan is a serial entrepreneur and early-stage investor based out of Ann Arbor, MI.
-Rishi has founded several companies, including Underground Printing (www.undergroundshirts.com), a national custom apparel and collegiate merchandise retailer with 25+ locations throughout the country.
-He is also a principal in the angel fund Chibor Angels (www.chibor.co), specializing in seed and early stage investments.
+Rishi Narayan is an entrepreneur and early-stage investor based out of Ann Arbor, MI.
+Rishi has founded several companies, including Underground Printing, a national custom apparel and collegiate merchandise retailer with locations throughout the country.
+He is a principal in the angel funds Chibor Angels and Miniseed, focusing on seed and early stage investments.
 In 2015, Rishi became a co-owner of AFC Ann Arbor, an elite amateur soccer club competing in the United Soccer League, a farm system for Major League Soccer.
 Most recently, Rishi founded Podcasts United, a collective of local podcasts, and is the host of I Am Ann Arbor, a podcast about the stories and people of Ann Arbor and the UofM community.

 ENTR 390.009 Lab: 3D Printing and Prototyping

 Shawn O’Grady manages Fabrication and Computing at the Duderstadt Center, is a part time instructor at Washtenaw Community College and an Adjunct Lecturer for U-M’s Center for Entrepreneurship.

 Shawn has a background in Information Technology and CNC programming, served as a Cryptologist in the U.S. Navy, and briefly as a truck driver in the U.S. Army Reserve.
 He is immersed in all things related to the ongoing support of 3D printing and is passionate about the technology.